 - The IMPACT registry was designed to assess the prevalence, demographics, management, and outcomes of pediatric patients and adult patients with congenital heart disease who undergo diagnostic catheterization-based interventions.
 In 2014, IMPACT collected data on procedures for 20,169 patients.
 Almost half (46.4%) were female, and 86% were younger than 18 years old; 71.2% were white.
 IMPACT was used in 76 hospitals, which is estimated to represent 57% of hospitals that provide interventional services for patients with congenital heart disease.
 Success rates for selected procedures included closures of atrial septal defects and patent ductus arteriosus in over 94%; rates of success for pulmonary valvuloplasty (84.3%), aortic coarctation stenting (87.4%), and aortic coarctation balloon angioplasty (55.1%) were lower.
 With respect to adverse procedural events, device embolization during atrial septal defect (1.2%) and patent ductus arteriosus (1.1%) occurred rarely; increases in aortic regurgitation after balloon valvuloplasty were 10.6%.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Anticoagulation Management and ACS, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Interventions and ACS, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Anticoagulation Management and ACS, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Interventions and ACS, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging

 Keywords: Acute Coronary Syndrome, Arrhythmias, Cardiac, Heart Defects, Congenital, Geriatrics, Heart Failure, Angiography, Acute Kidney Injury, Angioplasty, Balloon, Coronary, Angiotensin-Converting Enzyme Inhibitors, Anticoagulants, Aortic Coarctation, Aspirin, Cardiac Catheterization, Coronary Angiography, Coronary Artery Bypass, Defibrillators, Implantable, Ductus Arteriosus, Patent, Heart Septal Defects, Atrial, Heparin, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Medicare, National Cardiovascular Data Registries, Percutaneous Coronary Intervention, Platelet Aggregation Inhibitors, Primary Prevention, Stroke